A game of elements, balance & alchemy for 2–5 players

 Already balanced, Nature was completely unnecessary.
 Excess Nature creates a massive phantom imbalance of 8, costing 24 penalty points against only 2 raw!

 The ideal Nature equals your Delta exactly.
-Track your Fire/Ice and Light/Shadow gaps during the game.
-If your Delta is 4, you need exactly 🌿 4 in Nature — no more, no less.
-Treat Nature collection as a surgical operation.
+Track your Fire/Ice and Light/Shadow gaps as you collect.
+If your Delta is 4, you want exactly 🌿 4 in Nature — no more, no less.
+Grab Nature when the Market offers it and you're imbalanced; skip it when you're already even.

 Raw = 🔥+🧊+✨+💀 (🌿 = 0 pts)